 PARISH COUNCIL

 The Parish Council shall consist of the Rector, the President, the Vice-President, the Secretary, the Treasurer, and eight members.
-The officers and members shall be elected by the parish.
+The officers and members shall be elected by the Parish.
 The President, with the consent and guidance of the Recto r, shall preside at the meetings of the Parish Council.
 The presence of six members in addition to the Rector shall constitute a quorum for conduct of business.
 The Council shall meet at least once each month at a scheduled time.
-All Council meetings shall be open to members of the parish.
+All Council meetings shall be open to members of the Parish.

--·-

-The Vice-Pres ident shall assist the President in his duties, shall act for the President upon his request, and shall preside at council meetings in the absence of the President.
+The Vice-President shall assist the President in his or her duties, shall act for the President upon his or her request, and shall preside at council meetings in the absence of the President.

-The Secretary shall maintain the non-financial records of the parish and be charged with conduct of parish correspondence in accordance with instructions of the Parish Council.
+The Secretary shall maintain the non-financial records of the Parish and be charged with conduct of Parish correspondence in accordance with instructions of the Parish Council.

-The Treasurer shall maintain the financial records of the parish and receive, deposit, and disburse parish funds in accordance with instructions of the Parish Council.
+The Treasurer shall maintain the financial records of the Parish and receive, deposit, and disburse Parish funds in accordance with instructions of the Parish Council.
 The Treasurer shall be bonded.

-The Parish Council shall represent the parish and be responsible for the transaction of parish business between parish meetings.
-The Parish Council shall be responsible for the operation and management of the real and personal property of the parish.
-In the accomplishment of these responsibilities, they shall be authorized to spend sums up to $4,500 per transaction for necessary improvements, repairs, and ordinary items of business.
-Expenditures in excess of this authorization must receive the approval of the Parish at a duly convened parish meeting.
+The Parish Council shall represent the Parish and be responsible for the transaction of Parish business between Parish meetings.
+The Parish Council shall be responsible for the operation and management of the real and personal property of the Parish.
+In the accomplishment of these responsibilities, the Parish Council shall be authorized to spend sums up to $4,500 per transaction for necessary improvements, repairs, and ordinary items of business.
+Expenditures in excess of this authorization must receive the approval of the Parish at a duly convened Parish meeting.

 The Rector or President may call special meetings of the Council provided that all